donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 \\
 }
 ```
-Torque is represented by the cross product of the two vectors. \
+Torque is represented by the cross product of the two vectors.\
 The direction of the torque is the axis of the rotation.\
 The length of the torque is the magnitude of the torque.

-Let T be the torque, the angular acceleration created by the torque is equalt to
+Let T be the torque, the angular acceleration created by the torque is equal to

 ```math
 \overrightarrow{T} / MI